 What Does it Take to Fund a Loan?

-Some of the paperwork will seem identical to another, and some of it is.
+Part of the TRID process requires sending a closing disclosure to the buyer a few days prior to signing the loan documents.
+The buyer is then permitted to sign the mortgage documents after the appropriate time has passed.
+Some of the paperwork will seem identical to other documents, and some of it is.
 Still, it all needs to be signed if you want to fund your loan.

-After all of the loan documents and escrow paperwork is completely signed by all parties, the loan documents are returned to the lender for review.
-This is when underwriting is likely to require all loan conditions to be completed at this time as well.
+After all the loan documents and escrow paperwork have been completely signed by all parties, the loan documents are returned to the lender for review.
+Underwriting is likely to require all loan conditions to be completed at this time as well.

 Receipt of the loan funds is crucial to closing the sale of your home.
-You can expedite your home closing by asking in advance when the title or loan closer expects to receive the loan funds and whether same day closing is possible.
+You can expedite your home closing by asking in advance when the title or loan closer expects to receive the loan funds and whether same-day closing is possible.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.